xxyee111/My_Machine_learning_notebook/README.md

 -  Practice scientific communication by writing clear comments and documentation.

 ## 📂 Learning progress
--I will record my learning progress each weak by module,from linear regression to decision-making tree.
+-I will record my learning progress each week by module,from linear regression to decision-making tree.

 ## 🙏 Acknowledgement（致谢）